NHSDigital/record-a-vaccination-guidance/app/index.md

 ---
 layout: page
-title: Record a vaccination user guide
+title: User guide
 analytics_key: home
 next:
   title: Vaccination data
   url: /data
 ---
+How to use the Record a vaccination service.

 {% include 'guide-contents.njk' %}